zaralrubaie/HousingTrends_EDA/README.md

 - **Square Feet Distribution** – Shows the distribution of property sizes.
 Most properties have smaller areas (~35,000 sq.ft), but a few large properties exist (up to 250,000 sq.ft), creating a right-skewed distribution.
 - **Price Distribution (TARGET)** – Shows the distribution of property prices.
 Most properties are priced on the lower end, with a few high-value outliers, creating a right-skewed distribution.

-> All plots are saved in the `plots/` folder.
-Detailed explanations and insights for each visualization can be found in the `EDA.py` notebook.
+> All comparison plots are saved in the `EDA - PLOTS.zip` file.
+Full analysis and insights are available in the `EDA-data.py` script.

 ---